 As a financial planner with a specialized expertise in estate planning and a holder of the Certified Estate PlannerTM designation, our role goes beyond putting together a financial plan and managing your assets.
-This make our firm quite distinct from others in the industry.
+This makes our firm quite distinct from others in the industry.

 The reality is that estate planning is a low priority for some financial advisors, or shrugged off as a responsibility shipped off to the estate attorney.
 In my practice, we take a different approach, putting estate planning in the driver’s seat.
 We see wealth management as more than your money --it's about fitting together all the aspects of your financial life to benefit the people you care for.